 At Levy Dermatology, we perform this surgery on an outpatient basis and under local anesthesia.
 We numb the area and remove the visible tumor.
 After this, we remove a thin layer of skin with a scalpel.
 We examine the tissue under a microscope.
 If we see cancer cells, we remove another layer of skin.
 We continue this process until cancer cells are no longer present.

 HOW IS THE WOUND RECONSTRUCTED?

 Once we remove the cancer, we determine the best plan for wound reconstruction and closure.
-The type of repair depends of the shape, size, depth, and location of the wound.
+The type of repair depends on the shape, size, depth, and location of the wound.
 Sometimes we can close the defect with sutures.
 Sometimes a skin flap or skin graft may be necessary.
 We usually repair wounds the same day as the surgery.
 Rarely, a staged repair requiring a series of procedures over weeks or months may be required.
-In almost all cases, we can preform a repair in our office.
+In almost all cases, we can perform a repair in our office.
 We’ll refer exceptions to a specialist.

-HOW SHOULD I PREPARE FOR MOHS MICROGRAPHIC SURGERY?
+HOW SHOULD I PREPARE FOR Mohs MICROGRAPHIC SURGERY?

 For optimal healing after Mohs Micrographic Surgery and facial reconstructive surgery, please do the following:

 - Quit smoking.
 Tobacco use impairs healing and can result in more severe scarring.